-IVIANIII lum period.
-[00] days 17.
-7. Issuer Call: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): [ ] (b) Optional Redemption Amount: [ ] per Calculation Amount (c) Notice periods: Maxim (N.B.
-V to cons informa clearin clearin custodi which t um period: [15] days num period: [30] days When setting notice periods, the Issuer is advised ider the practicalities of distribution of ation through intermediaries, for example, g systems (which require a minimum of 5 g system business days' notice for a call) and ians, as well as any other notice requirements may apply, for example, as between the Issuer e Agent) 18.
-Invest Investor Put: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s) or Put Period(s): [ ] (b) Optional Redemption Amount: [ ] per Calculation Amount (c) Notice periods: Maxim (N.B W to cons informa clearin clearin custodi which i um period: [15] days num period: [30] days Then setting notice periods, the Issuer is advised ider the practicalities of distribution of ation through intermediaries, for example, g systems (which require a minimum of 15 g system business days' notice for a put) and tans, as well as any other notice requirements may apply, for example, as between the Issuer e Agent) 19.
-Final I Redemption Amount: Par, [ ] per Calculation Amount 20. redem Redemption Amount payable on ption for taxation reasons or on of default: [ ] per Calculation Amount GENE ERAL P ROVISIONS APPLICABLE TO 7 THE NO TES 21.
-Form of Notes: (-) F arman [ T ] Clabel Network and the Second
+Maximum period: [60] days 17.
+Issuer Call: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): 1 Optional Redemption Amount: (b) ] per Calculation Amount Notice periods: Minimum period: [15] days (c) Maximum period: [30] days (N.B.
+When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 5 clearing system business days' notice for a call) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) 18.
+Investor Put: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) Optional Redemption Date(s) or (a) ] Put Period(s): Optional Redemption Amount: per Calculation Amount (b) Γ Notice periods: Minimum period: [15] days (c) Maximum period: [30] days (N.B When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 15 clearing system business days' notice for a put) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) 19.
+Final Redemption Amount: [Par], [[ per Calculation Amount redemption for taxation reasons or on